Clean Water State Revolving Fund (CWSRF)

 Qualifying project elements must be Water Pollution Abatement and Control Facilities.

-All federally funded projects are required to comply with NEPA, the National Environmental Policy Act.
-Since both the CWSRF and DWSRF receive federal funds, all elements of these projects must comply with NEPA.
+All federally funded projects are required to comply with the National Environmental Policy Act (NEPA).
+Since both the Clean Water State Revolving Fund (CWSRF) and Drinking Water State Revolving Fund (DWSRF) receive federal funds, all elements of these projects must comply with NEPA.
 The State of Vermont has established two State Environmental Review Procedures (SERPs) to complete the environmental reviews associated with the required NEPA review.

 Vermont's CWSRF Program provides funding for Vermont's Clean Water projects in the form of low interest loans to municipalities and private entities for eligible projects.
 Several types of loans are available.

 The Water Investment Division manages several different water infrastructure loan and grant programs.
 Collectively they are called the Water Infrastructure Financing Programs.
 Programs, when similar, are set up to be administered in similar ways to create more predictable processes for our loan and grant recipients.
 Please call us if you have questions about a particular program.